jmtalarn/elm-personal-site/content/posts/2017-05-04-build-publish-ionic-app-i-idea.md

 <iframe src="https://www.youtube.com/embed/T4M8JfArx6I?rel=0" width="560" height="315" frameborder="0" allowfullscreen="allowfullscreen"></iframe>

-<strong>Yet another todo tasks list application. </strong>The idea for the app is, against the original idea, to replace the analog paper notebook and the pen.
+**Yet another todo tasks list application. **The idea for the app is, against the original idea, to replace the analog paper notebook and the pen.
 Simple and useful.

 <h2 id="technology"> The technology</h2>